About

 BA, Brown University (2003)

-My book, The Art of Allusion: Illuminators and the Making of English Literature, 1403-1476 (University of Pennsylvania Press, 2018) presents the first major art historical study dedicated to the emergence of the Middle English literary canon as an illustrated corpus.
+My first book, The Art of Allusion: Illuminators and the Making of English Literature, 1403-1476 (University of Pennsylvania Press, 2018) presents the first major art historical study dedicated to the emergence of the Middle English literary canon as an illustrated corpus.
 It was awarded High Commendation for Exemplary Scholarship by the Historians of British Art and received subventions from the College Art Association, the International Center of Medieval Art, and the Paul Mellon Centre for Studies in British Art.

 CURRENT RESEARCH